Metropolitan Community Church: Cathedral of Hope disaffiliation

+Blessing of same-sex unions in Philippines

-The Metropolitan Community Church of Baguio solemnized the union of one gay couple and seven lesbian couples at a bar called Ayuyang Bar.
+In June 2011, the Metropolitan Community Church of Baguio solemnized the union of one gay couple and seven lesbian couples at a bar called Ayuyang Bar.
 This is the first MCC Baguio ceremony that has agitated the Philippines' mainstream evangelical churches.

 MCC Baguio is a local chapter of the MCC in Quezon City, which ministers to homosexuals.
 Pastor Myke Sotero of MCC Baguio stated that the service was a "Christian celebration of love and relationship".
 The rites are not considered marriage since the Philippine government does not recognize gay marriage.
 Couples who participated in the union were also criticized by local church leaders.
-Bishop Donald Soriano of the Bethesda Ministries Calvary Pentecostal Church, said that they will denounce same-sex unions.

 Notable clergy

 This list includes notable present and former clergy associated with MCC.